 Lots of companies sell mailing lists.
 Large companies targeting small businesses, like Vistaprint and DirectMail.com, offer mailing lists at affordable prices.
 The best email marketing services and top list broker services like these usually offer somewhat customizable lists.
-So you may be able to choose between targeting individuals and targeting businesses, specifying ZIP codes, ages, industries, sales volume, and gender, for example.
+So you may be able to choose between targeting individuals and targeting businesses, specifying factors such as ZIP codes, ages, industries, sales volume and gender.

 If your business is well suited to cold emailing, these big-box lists are not the worst place to start, but you get what you pay for.
 Boutique and high-end email marketing and mailing list firms offer tailored lists that fit your business, and such firms usually offer other marketing services, such as copywriting and graphic design.